 Immediately after a horse injures his tendons or ligaments, stall rest is usually prescribed.
-But healing is promoted during the rehabilitation phase which follows, and this is by far the largest component of his road to recovery.
+But healing is promoted during the rehabilitation phase, which is by far the most significant component of his road to recovery.

-Not only is the equine patient coming back after an injury, he is also regaining the fitness he lost while idle.
-Too much work too early will cause re-injury, and prevent the horse from making a full comeback.
+Not only is the equine patient coming back after an injury, but he is also regaining the fitness he lost while idle.
+Too much work too early will cause re-injury and prevent the horse from making a complete comeback.

 Leaving the Stall

 Current thinking is changing about the length of stall rest a horse needs.
 Complete inactivity is not good in the long term.
 The sooner the horse begins controlled exercise, the better, as mild stress produces the optimum healing conditions for tendons and ligaments.
 It improves their elasticity and prevents scar tissue from forming at the site of injury.